chenhongyu2048/LLM-inference-optimization-paper/README.md

 - [ ] [Skeleton-of-Thought: Large Language Models Can Do Parallel Decoding](https://arxiv.org/abs/2307.15337)
 - [ ] [ProPD: Dynamic Token Tree Pruning and Generation for LLM Parallel Decoding](https://arxiv.org/abs/2402.13485)
 - [ ] [APAR: LLMs Can Do Auto-Parallel Auto-Regressive Decoding](https://arxiv.org/abs/2401.06761): how to make it auto-parallel?

+### Complete Inference

+In fact, I'm not so familiar with with topic.
+But perhaps OpenAI 4o1 used this...
+Spend more time inferencing than pre-training

+- [ ] ⭐ [Large Language Monkeys: Scaling Inference Compute with Repeated Sampling](https://arxiv.org/abs/2407.21787): Starter material, apply repeated sampling
+- [ ] ⭐ [Scaling LLM Test-Time Compute Optimally can be More Effective than Scaling Model Parameters](https://arxiv.org/abs/2408.03314): Starter material, scaling LLM Test-Time to improve accuracy
+- [ ] [Strategic Chain-of-Thought: Guiding Accurate Reasoning in LLMs through Strategy Elicitation](https://arxiv.org/abs/2409.03271): seems fewer people have explore the efficiency of CoT; a two-stage method gives me some throught

 ### Speculative Decoding